nguyen-huong/skeleton-compression/README.md

 ![datasize](https://user-images.githubusercontent.com/57471582/211971465-b52e7699-dbd1-4c93-ab68-e0fadb5f15fd.jpg)

+## Quantization matrix
+Attached is our results on how the incremental values in the quantization matrix have an impact on our error rates calculated per joint.

 ## Activity recognition performance:
 We selected the following action classes provided—bowling, pullups, bench pressing, parkour, and cartwheeling for activity recognition performance from the Deepmind 400 Kinetics dataset[2] and resulted in an accuracy of 100% before and after if we use the original and the compressed signal.
 We have extracted on average 300 data points for each action, where 70% of the data is for training and 30% of the data is for testing.